judeavery/judeavery/README.md

 Most of my work lives at the intersection of **sports analytics**, **machine learning**, and **applied data analysis**, with a focus on projects that mirror real-world problems rather than classroom exercises.

+For some past school projects using ML, check out https://github.com/UTDallasArchiveJudeAvery
 ---

 ## 🧠 Skills & Tools